jeremy-shannon/jeremy-shannon.github.io/about.md

 permalink: /about/
 ---

+### The main points...

+- Udacity Self-Driving Car Engineer Nanodegree, October 2017
+- Master's degree in Electrical and Computer Engineering, University of Oklahoma, May 2014
+- Bachelor's degree in Computer Engineering, University of Oklahoma, December 2001
+- 15 years experience as an electronics engineer and computer scientist
+- Unbridled, contagious enthusiasm

 ### People are talking...

-> You got the trusty Jeremy.
+> You got the trusty Jeremy. <br><span class="attrib">-a teammate upon finding I'd been recruited for the Didi Challenge</span>

 > Your blog post really saved me on Project 4.